HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/deployment/installation.md

 ## Deployment

 People Service is bundled as a dependency in HCL Digital Experience (DX) Helm chart.
 The deployment is controlled by `peopleservice.enabled` property in the Helm chart `values.yaml`.
-For more information, refer to [Configuring People Service](./configuration_parameters.md).
+For more information, refer to [Configuration](./configuration/index.md).

 ```yaml
 peopleservice: